nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 2. Download the latest CareLink `.jar` file from [here](https://github.com/AY2425S1-CS2103T-T13-4/tp/releases).

 3. Copy the file to your desired CareLink **home folder**.
-4. Open a command terminal, navigate to your home folder, and run:<br>
+4. Open a command terminal, navigate to your home folder, and then run the following command:<br>
 ```
 java -jar carelink.jar
 ```
-The CareLink application window will appear with sample data:<br>
+When you run this command, the CareLink application window opens with sample data:<br>
 ![CareLink main window](images/Ui.png)
 _Figure 1: CareLink main window with sample data_

 5. Type commands in the command box and press Enter to execute them.
 Try these basic commands:

-* View all records:<br>
+* Display all records in CareLink:<br>
   ```
   list
   ```